 Sample Sedation/GA Records

 The College has created sample sedation records which contain all required documentation.
+It is strongly recommended you use the samples provided.

-If you provide minimal sedation, it is strongly recommended that your documentation is consistent with the Sample Oral Moderate Sedation Record.
+If you provide minimal sedation, it is recommended that your documentation is consistent with the Sample Oral Moderate Sedation Record.

 - Sample Oral Moderate Sedation Record